 Get out and surf with the Urban Surf Company

 Have you ever wanted to try surfing but never had the opportunity?
 Here is your chance!
-Head out on Lake St Clair with Urban Surf, who will set you up with a stand up paddleboard, a canoe, a pedal board, and all sorts of paddling lessons.
+Head out on Lake St Clair with Urban Surf, who will set you up with a stand-up paddleboard, a canoe, a pedal board, and all sorts of paddling lessons.
 Choose your lake adventure and be trained by the experts.
-Afterwards, check out the smoothie bar on shore.
+Afterward, check out the smoothie bar on shore.
 You’ll be sure to have worked up an appetite.
 Details

 Camp in luxury at Camper’s Cove